 My pet is lost, what should I do?

-A pet getting lost is one of the worst things we can go through as pet-owners as it is often an experience filled with worry, uncertainty and even panic.
+A pet going missing is one of the worst things we can go through as pet-owners, as it is often an experience filled with worry, uncertainty and panic.
 At Blacks, we do our utmost to help owners find their lost pets and have strict procedures in place – updated in July 2017 – for all stray pets brought to us.
 These procedures have been checked according to the guidance issued by the RCVS and the RSPCA to help us take appropriate care of any stray pets we have in while they wait to be reunited with their family.

-- Contact one of our branches and post the details of your missing pet on our Facebook timeline.
-Try to include where and when they went missing or were last seen, if they were wearing a collar, if they are microchipped with up-to-date details and a thorough description of their appearance – including a photo is recommended.
+- Contact one of our branches.
+Try to include where and when they went missing or were last seen, if they were wearing a collar, if they are micro-chipped with up-to-date details and a thorough description of their appearance – including a photo is recommended.
 We will then be aware your pet is missing and can help keep an eye out for you.

 - Other societies that we work with include K9 Search and Lost and Found Cats West Midlands who have great websites and Facebook pages to help reunite lost pets; contact the suitable page with your lost pet’s details to help reach many more potential finders.